 A team of advisors, tutors and learning specalists are in place to help our student athletes thrive as they experience unique challenges and opportunities.

-Meet the Academic Center for Athletes Team
+Meet the Athletic Academic Advising Team

 Whether you want to explore a major or you're ready to declare a major, we're here to help.